w3c/webappsec-suborigins/specs/suborigins/spec.markdown

 Suborigins provide a mechanism for creating this type of separation programatically.
-Any resources may provide, in a manner detailed below, a string value <dfn>suborigin namespace</dfn>.
+Any resources may provide, in a manner detailed below, a string value [suborigin namespace][].
 If either of two URIs provide a suborigin namespace, then the two URIs are in the same origin if and only if they share the same scheme, host, port, and suborigin namespace.